blahner/BOLDMomentsDataset/README.md

 We provide example scripts for both methods.
 The "download" tab in the OpenNeuro repository contains additional methods to donwload the dataset.

+See this [GitHub repository](https://github.com/pbw-Berwin/M4-pretrained) for download and inference instructions for the M4 TSM ResNet50 model.

 ### ./examples/
 These scripts help users familiarize themselves with different versions of the dataset and different analyses you can do with it.
 The files in './examples/beta_preparation' give example code used in version B for fMRIPrep preprocessing, GLM estimation, and beta preparation.
 The paths are relative to the dataset repository paths.
 The code used for analyses in